lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 $$
 \notes{where the $\ell$ represents the relevent set of indices for the different combinations of inputs.}

-\notes{In practice, For an elegant approach that exploits a particular covariance function structure to perform global sensitivity analysis see @Durrande-anova13.}
+\notes{In practice, for an elegant approach that exploits a particular covariance function structure to perform global sensitivity analysis see @Durrande-anova13.}

 \section{Example: the Ishigami function}

-\notes{We illustrate the exact calculation of the Sobol indices with the three dimensional Ishigami function of [@Ishigami-importance90].}
+\notes{We illustrate the exact calculation of the Sobol indices with the three-dimensional Ishigami function of [@Ishigami-importance90].}

 \include{_uq/includes/ishigami-function.md}